Category:

 The platform also gives organizations tighter control through role-based access, which can make it easier to decide who can view, edit, or approve certain contracts.
 This is particularly helpful for in-house legal teams that need a balance between collaboration and security.

-With its focus on efficiency and oversight, Luminance Diligence is a good option for companies that want reliable analysis without piling more work on their legal staff.
+With its focus on efficiency and oversight, Luminance is a good option for companies that want reliable analysis without piling more work on their legal staff.

 Best Features